IntersectMBO/ouroboros-network/ouroboros-consensus/docs/StyleGuide.md

                ) => C a where
       ```

-   d.
+   e.
 Tuples in type signatures:

       ```haskell
       foo ::